Skip to main content

 Conflict Detection

-When creating, updating, or rescheduling an event, CalendarService checks for overlapping events in the same time window:
+When creating or updating an event, CalendarService checks for overlapping events in the same time window:

 func findConflicts(start: Date, end: Date, excludingIdentifier: String? = nil) -> [CalendarEventInfo]